NickvanDyke/NickvanDyke/README.md

 ### 👋 Hi there

 I'm Nick — a Senior Software Engineer focused on developer experience, system design, and human-centered solutions.
-I value curiosity, compassion, and courage, and I show it by relentlessly experimenting to make people's lives easier.

 Outside the screen, I love to challenge myself through ultra-cycling, chase knowledge, gather friends for game night, and spoil my cats 😺